Northstrix/AES_in_CBC_mode_for_microcontrollers/README.md

 # AES_in_CBC_mode_for_microcontrollers

-This repository contains code that would allow you to easily integrate the AES encryption algorithm in CBC mode to your project.
+This repository contains code that would enable you to easily integrate the AES encryption algorithm in CBC mode to your project.

 You can also get this code from SourceForge: https://sourceforge.net/projects/aes-in-cbc-mode-for-mcus/